Minnesota Secretary Of State - I have a criminal record

 You can vote if you are not incarcerated, including if you are on parole.
 You will need to register to vote.
 It is best to register before Election Day, but it is not required.

-Print a factsheet on this topic
+Print a factsheet or poster on this topic

 Download Voting with a Criminal Record factsheet.